andyr-dev/Just-Another-Text-Editor/README.md

   ## Usage

-  Access the PWA at <enter link here> and click install to use offline
+  Access the PWA by clicking this [link](https://jate-texteditor1-5f61b91974cb.herokuapp.com/) and click install to use offline

   <br/>